If you are using the Balcony Buddy or a

 gently snug the setscrews.

-- If the ends of the band now read nearly equal, you
+If the ends of the band now read nearly equal, you are

 When done the top whip on mine measured 518mm tip to